Tuesday, January 8, 2008

 What are these Soy Curls™ I keep mentioning and why do I like them so much?
 (PS: I do not get a commission for this endorsement, nor do I sell them!)

 They are somewhat like dried textured soy protein, but superior in texture and also less processed.
-They are made from WHOLE (non-GMO) soybeans, so they contain all the fiber, and have no additives or preservatives.
+They are made only from WHOLE (non-GMO) soybeans, so they contain all the fiber and natural oil, and have no additives or preservatives.
 (For this reason, I freeze them, even though they are a dried product, to prevent rancidity.)

 Because I have to order them by mail, I buy them in bulk, in a 12 lb. box, which I usually split with a friend.